ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-3-methods-no-params.rst

-Methods inside the same class can call each other using just ``methodName()``, but to call methods in another class or from a main method, you must first create an object of that class and then call its methods using ``object.methodName()``.
+Methods inside the same class can call each other using just ``methodName()``, but to call non-static methods in another class or from a main method, you must first create an object of that class and then call its methods using ``object.methodName()``.

 .. figure:: Figures/calling-methods.png
     :width: 450px